Abm Bunbury, Captn, his signature from a regimental paylist dated Bradford, England, 20 February 1783

 Died: Edinburgh, Scotland, 1 September 1799

-Captain Abraham Bunbury commanded a battalion company of the 62nd Regiment during the entirety of the Northern Campaign of 1777, including during the ferocious fighting of the Battle of Freeman's Farm on 19 September 1777, in which battle he was wounded.
-Later historians attributed his wound to having occurred in the Battle of Bemis Heights instead (7 October 1777), but original casualty lists clarify that error.
+In 1777, Captain Abraham Bunbury commanded a battalion company of the 62nd Regiment during the entire Northern Campaign, which included ferocious fighting in the Battle of Freeman's Farm on 19 September 1777, in which battle he was wounded.
+Later historians attributed his wound to having occurred in the Battle of Bemis Heights instead (7 October 1777), but contemporary officer casualty enumerations clarify that error.

 Bunbury surrendered with the rest of Lieutenant-General John Burgoyne's Army at Saratoga on 17 October 1777, and he remained with the regiment during its period of captivity.
-Bunbury was one of three officers of the regiment to apply for his parole in May 1778, but the rebels seemed in no great hurry to grant it.
-Upon the exchange and promotion (into another regiment) of light infantry company Captain Alexander Campbell in 1778, Bunbury assumed the command of that elite flank company and remained as such through the rest of the war.
-Bunbury rejoined the repatriated regiment in England by August 1781.
+Bunbury was one of three officers of the regiment to apply for his parole in May 1778, but the rebels were in no hurry to grant it.
+Upon the exchange and promotion (into another regiment) of light infantry company Captain Alexander Campbell in 1778, Bunbury assumed the command of that elite flank company, remaining as its commander for the rest of the war.
+He rejoined the repatriated regiment in England by August 1781.

 OFFICERS